-Your VAUDE products should offer reliable protection from high and low temperatures; wind, rain and the sun.
-They should help you to enjoy everything our wonderful planet has got to offer, to achieve your best, and accompany you for years on your outdoor adventures.
+Your VAUDE products should offer reliable protection from the weather – including the pouring rain, baking sun, howling winds or freezing cold.
+They should help you to enjoy everything our wonderful planet has got to offer, to achieve your best and serve you for years on your outdoor adventures.

-We carefully select the materials for our products so that you get the best product for your activity.
+We carefully select our materials so that you get the best product for your activity.
 VAUDE materials combine top quality with technical performance and ecological responsibility.

 VAUDE has made a commitment to using the best (most environmentally friendly) technologies, to eliminating the use of controversial technologies and materials, and to ensuring maximum traceability of all materials to their origin.